 The National institute for youth and popular education (INJEP), which is attached to the Ministry for youth, compiles and analyses statistical data on community and volunteer work among young people.
 This data, drawn from different ministerial statistical departments (SSM), makes it possible to create a report on the level of involvement (community and volunteer) among young French people, to identify the (social, etc.) characteristics of young volunteers and the interest raised by community and volunteer work.

-The Baromètre DJEPVA sur la Jeunesse 2019 report, which is carried out every year by INJEP for the DJEPVA in collaboration with CREDOC, is based on an annual survey of 4,500 young French people, between 18 and 30 years old, who are selected based on quotas (regions, size of urban area, age, sex, socio-professional category).
-This survey has highlighted in particular the characteristics of community and volunteer involvement by young people in France:
+The DJEPVA barometer on youth 2021 carried out (annually) by INJEP for DJEPVA in collaboration with Credoc, is based on an annual survey of 4,500 young French people aged between 18 and 30, selected according to the quota method (region, size of town, age, gender, socio-professional category).
+This survey highlighted the characteristics of the voluntary and associative commitment of young people in France:

-- “More than a third of youth volunteers are involved in sports projects, making it the preferred area of involvement for young French people.
-This finding is consistent across numerous surveys in France”.
+- With more than a third of young volunteers involved, sport remains the preferred area of involvement for young French people (31% of volunteering by young French people).
+This finding is in line with that established by numerous surveys in France.

-The Agency for Civic Service compiles its own statistical information (sex, age, etc.) that is collected in particular through the contract agreed between the young people and the receiving structure approved by the Agency or as part of annual surveys.
-This makes it possible to identify certain demographic, social and regional characteristics of young people who take part in a programme, such as their average age or level of education (2019 data):
+The Civic Service Agency has its own statistical information (gender, age, etc.), collected in particular through the contract drawn up between the young person and the host structure approved by the Agency or through annual surveys.
+This enables it to identify certain demographic, social and territorial characteristics of the young people who benefit from the scheme, for example their average age or their level of education (data 2021 ):

-- The average age of young people involved in or volunteering as part of civic service is 21 years old
+- The average age of a young person engaged or volunteering for Civic Service is 21 years;

-- 61% of volunteers in civic service are female
+- Girls represent 61% of civic service volunteers;

-- Over the course of 2019, almost a third were involved in a project in the field of education for all, focusing specifically on combatting academic underachievement, or on extracurricular activities in schools or non-profit associations
+- In 2021, according to another Injep study, more than a third (34%) were involved in a mission in the field of education for all, devoted in particular to the fight against academic failure or to extra-curricular activities in schools or within associations;

-- Projects in the field of solidarity are also common, with more than a quarter of volunteers working with vulnerable or isolated groups and those living in poverty.
+- Solidarity missions are also frequent (28% of missions), with more than a quarter of volunteers working with vulnerable, precarious or isolated groups.

-- The fields of sport, culture and the environment represent a total of 30% of civic service projects.
+- The fields of sport, culture and the environment represent a total of 30% of Civic Service missions.

 Removing obstacles (economic and social alike) that prevent some young people from carrying out bénévolat work, and above all volunteer work, is a public goal which aims to increase volunnteering of all young people, especially young people with fewer opportunities.
 When they exist, support measures for young people largely depend on type of commitment: